Can Shampoo Be Used as Soap? [Pros & Cons of Using Shampoo as Soap]

 The formation of shampoo is quite different from soap, even though they have some similar ingredients.

 For instance, many shampoos contain specifically for the protection of hair follicles and the scalp.
 While these ingredients might work great for your hair, you never can tell what side effects these chemicals might have on your skin when you bathe with shampoo.
+Understanding the history of shampoo and its various formulations can help you make more informed decisions about product safety.

 5. Sensitive body parts might react negatively